Rich Hall: United States

-He was also a regular on Saturday Night Live for the show's tenth season (1984–1985), becoming the only Fridays cast member to be an SNL cast member (Larry David, while also a Fridays cast member who went on to work for SNL, was hired as a writer and only appeared onscreen as an extra).
+He was also a regular on Saturday Night Live for the show's tenth season (1984–1985), becoming the only Fridays cast member to be an SNL cast member.

 In 1986, Hall had his own Showtime channel special, Vanishing America, which was turned into a book with the same title.
 He hosted a talk show during The Comedy Channel's 1990–91 season, titled Rich Hall's Onion World.

-In the United States, he has appeared several times on American talk shows such as Tonight Show with Johnny Carson, Late Show with David Letterman and Late Night with Conan O'Brien.
+In the United States, he has appeared several times on American talk shows such as The Tonight Show Starring Johnny Carson, Late Show with David Letterman, and Late Night with Conan O'Brien.

 Hall made a special guest appearance as himself in the Cartoon Network talk show Space Ghost Coast to Coast.

 In 2011, Hall voiced an Idaho man in Sony Pictures Animation's Arthur Christmas.

 United Kingdom

 Outside the US, Hall has also achieved popularity in the United Kingdom.
 He spends part of his time writing plays in the United States, where he has a small ranch just outside Livingston, Montana.
 The rest of the time is spent in London, where he owns a flat.